Responding to common questions & challenges

 Mormonism into the picture?

-In short, because Mormonism brought polygamy into the picture.
-The polygamy of Mormon fundamentalists is deeply rooted in historic Mormonism.
-Yes, we know that the modern-day mainstream LDS Church rejects the practice of polygamy today, but polygamy is still deeply embedded in the doctrine of Mormonism--even mainline Mormonism.
-Generally speaking, those who ask questions like this are either misinformed about Mormon history, or are simply being hypocritical.
+Because Mormonism brought polygamy into the picture.
+That's a historical reality, and a subject we deal with quite a bit.
+The polygamy of Mormon fundamentalists is rooted in historic Mormonism.
+We recognize that the modern-day mainstream LDS Church rejects the practice of polygamy today, but polygamy is still in the doctrine of Mormonism--even mainline Mormonism.

 So despite the mainstream LDS Church's stance against the practice of polygamy, polygamy is still very much a part of Mormonism's history, as well as the modern practice of many fundamentalists who call themselves "Mormon."